liquidinstruments/moku-examples/docs/api/reference/oscilloscope/generate_waveform.md

           mokugo: 1e-3 to 20e6
           mokulab: 1e-3 to 250e6
           mokupro: 1e-3 to 500e6
+          mokudelta: 1e-3 to 2e9
       type: number
       unit: Hz
     - default: 0
-      description: DC offset applied to the waveform (On Moku:Pro platform, signals above 1 MHz are limited between -1V and 1V).
+      description: DC offset applied to the waveform (On Moku:Pro platform, signals above 1 MHz are limited between -1V and 1V.
+On Moku:Delta platform, signals above 100 MHz are limited between -1V and 1V).
       name: offset
       param_range: -5 to 5
       type: number